INSIGHT-Indictment details plan to steal Samsung secrets for Foxconn China project

 The 65-year-old Choi was once seen as a star in South Korea's chip industry.
 He worked at Samsung for 17 years, where he developed DRAM memory chips and worked on wafer processing technology, winning internal awards for advancing the company’s DRAM technology, before leaving in 2001.

-He subsequently worked at rival SK Hynix 000660.KS for more than eight years, serving as chief technology officer of its manufacturing and research divisions and helping turn around the loss making chipmaker.
+He subsequently worked at rival Hynix Semiconductor, now known as SK Hynix 000660.KS, for more than eight years, serving as chief technology officer of its manufacturing and research divisions and helping turn around the loss making chipmaker.

 According to the indictment, the new Foxconn plant had planned capacity of 100,000 wafers per month using 20-nanometre DRAM memory chip technology.
 While years behind Samsung's latest 12- and 14-nanometre technology, 20-nanometre DRAM is still considered a "national core technology" by South Korea.